DigitalOzUT/esdc-ce/README.rst

 Oz Technologies LLC :: Edition
 #################################

-Powered by Danube Cloud web management console.
+Powered by Danube Cloud software.

 This is the main repository for the Oz Technologies LLC project.